 - 6 Process Control Boards with various controllers and controlled systems

 Internships and Tutorials

-Determination of route parameters with frequency response analysis (Bode diagram)
+- Determination of circuit parameters with frequency response analysis (Bode diagram).

-- Dimensioning and simulation of basic controller types P, PI and PID controllers on different controlled Systems.
+- Dimensioning and simulation of the basic controller types P, PI and PID controllers on different controlled systems.

 - Dimensioning by means of Bode diagram, Kessler method and Chien-Hrones-Reswick method.

 - Dimensioning and simulation of discrete controllers of the PID type on selected controlled systems.